 Yesterday, one of the Android users emailed me and described his issue.
-When I launch the application on the emulator, it crashes, and when I checked the logs it says “Cleartext HTTP traffic is * not allowed”.
-For this reason, I am not able to test the functionality of my app.
+When I launch the application on the emulator, it crashes, and as soon as I checked the logs, it stated that “Cleartext HTTP traffic is * not allowed,” and because of this, I am not able to test the functionality of my app.

 Is that a real issue in the sense I described, or am I doing something wrong?
 So, please help me to resolve this issue and I will be grateful to you.